2018 Conference Schedule

 - Hear from Wilmington Native and North Carolina Department of Natural and Cultural Resources Secretary Susi Hamilton and a Welcome to Wilmington from Mayor Bill Saffo.

 - Learn about the architecture and history of Wilmington and Wrightsville Beach from historian Dr. John Haley and Wrightsville Beach Museum director, Madeline Flager.

 - Travel throughout the state and learn about the accomplishments of the North Carolina State Historic Preservation Office and a recap of the year’s significant events from Preservation North Carolina.
-Preservation NC Staff.
+State Historic Preservation Office (SHPO) and Preservation NC Staff.

 5:30-7pm: REGISTRATION (Lobby of Blockade Runner Resort, 275 Waynick Blvd, Wrightsville Beach )

 5:30-8:30pm: WELCOME TO THE BEACH!
-Eat, drink and soak in the lovely ocean breeze with fellow preservationists on the beautiful garden lawn at our conference hotel, the Blockade Runner Beach Resort.
+Eat, drink and soak in ocean breezes with fellow preservationists on the beautiful garden lawn at our conference hotel, the Blockade Runner Beach Resort.
 The Blockade Runner is a beautiful mid-century boutique hotel and resort (Outdoor Lawn, Blockade Runner Resort, 275 Waynick Blvd, Wrightsville Beach).

 Thursday, October 18

 8:00-11:30am: MORNING REGISTRATION (Blockade Runner Resort Lobby, 275 Waynick Blvd, Wrightsville Beach)